relaycorp/awala-endpoint-android/README.md

 The items below summarize the security and privacy considerations specific to this app.
 For a more general overview of the security considerations in Awala, please refer to [RS-019](https://specs.awala.network/RS-019).

-### No encryption at rest on Android 5

-We use the [Android Keystore system](https://developer.android.com/training/articles/keystore) to protect sensitive cryptographic material, such as long-term and ephemeral keys.
-Unfortunately, [Android 5 doesn't actually encrypt anything at rest](https://github.com/relaycorp/relaynet-gateway-android/issues/247).

 ### External communication

 This library exclusively communicates with the private gateway installed on the device.
 It does not communicate with other apps or any Internet host.